YasperFa/MolSim/README.md

         './MolSim -h' or './MolSim --help'
         './MolSim ../input/eingabe-sonne.txt -vtk'
         './MolSim ../input/eingabe-sonne.txt -d 0.014 -e 1000 -xyz'

+    The output should be in the build directory.

 ---
 5) Arguments:

     Compulsory arguments:

         '{INPUT_PATH}': path to the input file.
-For example, './input/eingabe-sonne.txt'.
+For example, '../input/eingabe-sonne.txt'.

         '{OUTPUT_WRITER}': specifies which output writer will be used.
 Either -vtk or -xyz has to be chosen.